Here is my lighting gear for travel when flying.

 Here I am with my two sisters and parents.

 My recommendation is to be sure and use strobes when doing portraits on the beach.
-This helps clean up those harsh shadows.
+The strobes help clean up those harsh shadows.

 |Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 36000, ƒ/8, 1/100|

-Last night I attended the ASMP Atlanta Chapter meeting where the executive director Tom Kennedy shared what is the status of the organization.
-He was here to listen to the members and what they are also seeing as a need for the organization.
+Last night I attended the ASMP Atlanta Chapter meeting, where the executive director Tom Kennedy shared the organization’s status.
+He was here to listen to the members and what they also see as a need for the organization.

-When we asked the question, “What is the value proposition of ASMP?” is when we found that we didn’t have a very simple answer.
+When we asked the question, “What is the value proposition of ASMP?” is when we found that we didn’t have a straightforward answer.

-WIIIFM – We realize that one of the first things that most photographers are asking is “What Is In It For Me?”
+WIIIFM – We realize that one of the first things most photographers ask is, “What Is In It For Me?”

 We as volunteers are more prone to give of our time when we are getting something out of it.

 In the FOCUS meeting last weekend Greg Thompson, director of corporate communications for Chick-fil-A, talked about this from the perspective of hiring new people to his team.